sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In collaboration with the ESDC classification team, this proposal highlights a structure that will focus on Client Relations Management, Policy Analysis, Procurement and Software Legal Compliance, IT Security, Solution Development, Community Management, and Collaboration skills:

 - **Program Manager and Compliance Officer** (CS-04) – He is empowered at an executive-level position (reports to DG), with direct oversight and hands-on management of ESDC's Open First activities.
-He leads the way towards the Open First goals and vision, which include ensuring open standards and OSS compliance, and establishing partnerships with other groups within and outside IITB and ESDC.
+He leads the way towards the Open First goals and vision, which include ensuring open standards and OSS compliance, and establishing partnerships with other groups within and outside IITB and ESDC to support working in the open for everyone in the organization.
 - **Coordinator (Software Development)** (CS-03) – He is responsible for ensuring that ESDC can consume code internally and contribute back to projects with acceptable terms specific to open standards and OSS.
 - **Coordinator (Operations)** (CS-03) – His focus is on facilitating the integration of open source in the IT environment and enabling all ESDC employees and teams transitioning to working in the open by default.
 - **Change Agent & Developer Relations** (CS-02) – He spurs interest and enthusiasm within ESDC's developer community for open-oriented projects.
-He's also responsible for coordinating communications, growing open standards and OSS efforts while increasing teamwork among engineers.
+He's also responsible for coordinating communications, growing open standards and OSS efforts while increasing teamwork among engineers and other IT professionals.

-Moreover, ad hoc legal services will be needed, to ensure compliance with laws, licensing agreements, and other legal details.
+Moreover, ad hoc legal services will be needed, to ensure compliance with laws, licensing agreements, and other legal details, which will require the Open First CoE to continue and strengthen IITB's existing partnership with the Intellectual Property Center of Excellence (IP CoE).

 The CoE will be responsible for all activities in the Action Plan.